andersoncamero/task_traker/README.md

 - This program uses a map (`map[int]Task`) to manage tasks in memory before persisting them in `Task.json`.
 - Task IDs are generated randomly, so collisions may occur if multiple tasks are created quickly.

+You can view the project online at [Task Tracker Project](https://roadmap.sh/projects/task-tracker).

 Enjoy using your task tracker!
 If you encounter any issues, review the code or contact the developer.